Mercenary: 17th and 18th centuries

-19th–21st centuries
+19th to 21st centuries

 During the South American wars of independence from Spain, the British Legions from 1817 onward fought for General Simón Bolívar.
 Some of the British Legionaries were liberal idealists who went to South America to fight in a war for freedom, but others were the more classic mercenaries, mostly unemployed veterans of the Napoleonic wars, who fought for money.
 In South America, especially in Colombia, the men of the British Legions are remembered as heroes for their crucial role in helping end Spanish rule.
 During the First Carlist War, the British government suspended the Foreign Enlistment Act to allow the recruitment of a quasi-official British Auxiliary Legion under George de Lacy Evans, which went to Spain to fight for Queen Isabel II against the followers of Don Carlos, the pretender to the Spanish throne.

 The Atholl Highlanders, a private Scottish infantry regiment of the Duke of Atholl, was formed in 1839 purely for ceremonial purposes.
 It was granted official regimental status by Queen Victoria in 1845 and is the only remaining legal private army in Europe.

-Turkey and Azerbaijan have deployed Syrian mercenaries during the 2020 Nagorno-Karabakh war.
+Turkey and Azerbaijan deployed Syrian mercenaries during the 2020 Nagorno-Karabakh war.

-Russia has deployed Wagner Group mercenaries in the 2022 Russian invasion of Ukraine.
-Additionally, Syrian mercenaries are being deployed by Russia, with expected numbers ranging from hundreds to up to 40,000 fighters ultimately expected to take part.
+Syrian mercenaries are being deployed by Russia, with expected numbers ranging from hundreds to up to 40,000 fighters ultimately expected to take part.
+Wagner mercenaries are active in the Syrian civil war and sledgehammered a Syrian man to death.
+On 8 November 2024, US President Joe Biden allowed American Private Military Contractors to deploy to Ukraine.
+Per the United States Department of Defense, these contractors will help Ukraine repair and maintain military equipment.

 East Asia

 Warring States

 Mercenaries were regularly used by the kingdoms of the Warring States period of China.
 Military advisers and generals trained through the works of Mozi and Sun Tzu would regularly offer their services to kings and dukes.

 After the Qin conquest of the Warring States, the Qin and later Han Empires would also employ mercenaries – ranging from nomadic horse archers in the Northern steppes or soldiers from the Yue kingdoms of the South.
-The 7th century Tang Dynasty was also prominent for its use of mercenaries, when they hired Tibetan and Uyghur soldiers against invasion from the Göktürks and other steppe civilizations.
+The 7th-century Tang dynasty was also prominent for its use of mercenaries, when they hired Tibetan and Uyghur soldiers against invasion from the Göktürks and other steppe civilizations.